lean-mind/huella-positiva/backend/README.md

           8ª.
 Login as reviser or contact person.
           9ª.
 Use this method.

--   Submit proposal revision.
+-   SUBMIT PROPOSAL REVISION.
 Endpoint POST http://localhost:8080/api/v1/proposals/revision/{id}

-    This steps require the access token and the XSRF-TOKEN.
+    These steps require the access token and the XSRF-TOKEN.
 Steps to test in postman:

           1ª.
 Register a contact person.
           2ª.
 Login as contact person.